Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 This is where the margin expansion that justified the deal begins to materialise.
 Or doesn't.

-Earn-out Connection Nobody Mentions
+The Earnout Connection Nobody Mentions

-Here's the problem: If your earn-out targets are based on year-one performance—margin improvement, revenue growth, EBITDA expansion—and the realistic transformation timeline is eighteen months, you're structurally set up to miss.
+Here's the problem: If your earnout targets are based on year-one performance—margin improvement, revenue growth, EBITDA expansion—and the realistic transformation timeline is eighteen months, you're structurally set up to miss.

-The models that justified your deal price assumed AI deployment would follow the pitch deck timeline.
+Models that justified your deal price assumed AI deployment would follow the pitch deck timeline.
 Reality follows its own schedule.

 Integration Differs by Acquirer Type